Inheritance Dispute Solicitors

 Based on these factors, the court has broad discretion and can award financial provision in various ways.

-This could include a lump-sum payment, transferring property ownership, or setting up ongoing financial support to ensure your future financial stability.
+This could include a lump-sum payment, a transfer of property ownership, or ongoing financial support to ensure your future financial stability.

 What does the court consider when deciding claims under the Inheritance Act 1975?